Blckvia/gopl-answers/README.md

 - [ex8.4](ex8.4): ex8.4 Reverb2 is a TCP server that simulates an echo using sync.WaitGroup
 - [ex8.8](ex8.8): ex8.8 Reverb2 is a TCP server that simulates an echo using sync.WaitGroup and select with timeout
 - [ex8.10](ex8.10): ex8.10 is a web-mirroring tool use http.NewRequest
+- [ex8.12](ex8.12): ex8.12 is a server that lets clients chat with each other.